-Abstract (click to expand): This paper develops a model of political behavior in which values are a luxury good: the relative weight that voters place on values rather than material considerations increases in income.
-To motivate this novel assumption, we leverage a tailored survey to document that the importance voters assign to social versus economic policy issues increases in income.
-Our model generates new testable implications and ties together various empirical regularities about political conflict in the U.S. The theory predicts (i) voters who are sufficiently rich to afford voting left and supporting redistribution; (ii)~that more rich than poor people vote against their material interests; (iii)~that Democrats are internally more fragmented than Republicans; and (iv) widely-discussed realignments: rich moral liberals who swing Democrat, and poor moral conservatives who swing Republican.
-We test and confirm our new predictions empirically.
+Abstract (click to expand): Motivated by novel survey evidence, this paper develops a theory of political behavior in which values are a luxury good: the relative weight voters place on values rather than material considerations increases in income.
+The model predicts (i) voters who are sufficiently rich to afford voting left; (ii) that more rich than poor people vote against their material interests; (iii) that Democrats are internally more fragmented than Republicans; (iv) that income and voting Republican are positively correlated across voters but negatively across states; and (v) the realignment of rich moral liberals and poor moral conservatives.
+We test our predictions empirically.

 Associative Memory and Belief Formation